 Maintenance contracts and what they should include

 A standby generator sits dormant most of the year, which is exactly why maintenance matters.
-Engines that don’t run degrade — gaskets dry out, fuel systems gum up, and batteries lose charge.
+Engines that don’t run degrade.
+Gaskets dry out, fuel systems gum up, and batteries lose charge.

 A solid annual maintenance contract should cover:

-- Annual service visit — oil and filter change, spark plug inspection, air filter replacement, battery load test, coolant check on liquid-cooled units
+- Annual service visit: oil and filter change, spark plug inspection, air filter replacement, battery load test, coolant check on liquid-cooled units

-- Transfer switch inspection — contact cleaning, timing verification
+- Transfer switch inspection: contact cleaning, timing verification

 - Firmware updates for Wi-Fi-enabled models (Generac’s Mobile Link system, for example, lets you monitor the unit remotely and receive alerts)

 Expect to pay $150–$300 per year for a residential maintenance contract in San Diego County, depending on generator size and what’s included.
-Some manufacturers, including Generac and Kohler, have dealer networks that offer branded service agreements — these are worth considering because parts availability is usually faster through the manufacturer channel.
+Some manufacturers, including Generac and Kohler, have dealer networks that offer branded service agreements.
+These are worth considering because parts availability is usually faster through the manufacturer channel.

 What a contract should not skip: the transfer switch.
 That component works hard and is often overlooked.
 A generator that runs fine but doesn’t transfer properly is useless in an actual outage.

 If your generator is fueled by natural gas, there’s no fuel management to worry about.
-Propane owners should set up automatic delivery with their supplier so the tank never drops below 25% — most suppliers offer this as a standard account option.
+Propane owners should set up automatic delivery with their supplier so the tank never drops below 25%.
+Most suppliers offer this as a standard account option.

 When to call us

 Whole-house generator installation involves high-voltage panel work, gas line connections, and a multi-agency permit process.
-This is licensed electrician territory — not a project for a handyman or a generator vendor who subcontracts the electrical work to an unlicensed crew.
+This is licensed electrician territory, not a project for a handyman or a generator vendor who subcontracts the electrical work to an unlicensed crew.
 If you’re also due for a panel upgrade or your existing service is undersized for the generator load, we’ll catch that during the site assessment and handle both in one coordinated project.

 Our team handles generator installation throughout San Diego County, including permit coordination, load calculations, and post-install inspections.
-Call us at (858) 808-6055 for a same-day estimate.
+Call us at (858) 988-5580 for a same-day estimate.